aleenalasarin/aleenalasarin/README.md

 I'm a Data Processing Analyst intern at Rubrix Analytics with a strong passion for Data Science, Machine Learning, and Full-Stack Development.
 I love leveraging data and algorithms to solve real-world problems and create meaningful insights.

 ### 🎓 Education
+- **Bachelor of Computer Applications (BCA)** - Kannur University
 - **Big Data Analytics and Data Science Certification** - Luminar Technolab, Kochi
   *Tools: Hadoop, Spark, Power BI, Python, OpenCV, TensorFlow*

-- **12th Grade** - Completed a web project for online blood banking using Django and XAMPP.
+- **Final Year Project** - Completed a web project for online blood banking using Django and XAMPP at BTrac Kannur.

 ---